 A radio music director’s job is to find the right music for a radio station.
 Additionally, they are responsible for interacting with record company representatives, auditioning new music, offering commentary and making decisions regarding which songs get airplay, how much and when.

 Evidently, a singing degree provides students with the opportunity to perform a number of singing jobs.
-The song performance programme at APAC is designed to provide a combination of technical training, alongside the study of song and dance composition, equipping graduates with the skills required for performance work all over the world.
+The song & dance programme at APAC is designed to provide a combination of technical training, alongside the study of song and dance composition, equipping graduates with the skills required for performance work all over the world.